Tureckiy-zart/TUI/docs/INTERNAL_CANONICAL_CONTEXT.md

 - Foundation (locked) vs Extension (open) separation
 - This architectural model cannot change

 **Rationale:** Foundation provides stable infrastructure that cannot change.
+Foundation Authorities are immutable.
 Core principles ensure design consistency and architectural stability.

 ### How New Domains/Extensions Should Be Added